-For the year ended 31 August 2022 the Governing Body saw two Community Governors and two Parent Governors step down.
-Two Community Governors and four Parent Governors joined the Board at the beginning of the year.
-At the end of the 2022 year the Board realised vacancies for one Community Governor and one Parent Governor.
-These vacancies were filled in September 2022.
+For the year ended 31 August 2023 the Governing Body saw three Community Governors and four Parent Governors step down.
+Two Community Governors and two Parent Governors joined through the year along with a new Principal and Accounting Officer.
+At the end of the 2023 year the Board realised vacancies for two Parent Governors.
+Work to fill these vacancies will take place early in the new academic year.